crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 * a minimum stopping time be observed on this route section by setting min_stopping_time.
 This stopping time will be _in addition_ to the minimum_running_time
 * the _connections_ to other trains to be observed

 If this is a bit much to digest, don't worry.
-The [planning rules](documentation/business_rules.md) define in detail how the _section_requirements_ are to be translated into formal rules that the solutions must adhere to.

-For the moment, let's look at some examples before defining the formal data model:
+We will see in the [planning rules](documentation/business_rules.md) the formal rules that you need to observe when constructing solutions.
+For now, let's just look at some examples before defining the formal data model:

 * _service_intention_ 111 in our [example](sample_files/sample_scenario_with_routing_alternatives.json) has three _section_requirements_: <br>
 ![](documentation/img/section_requirements_examples.png)